Henry Nicholas Ridley: Life

 Reaching Singapore, he was the first scientific director in charge of the botanical gardens and in charge of introducing new plants of economical value.
 Ridley established the methods for harvesting latex from Pará rubber plants which had been introduced ten years earlier by Sir Hugh Low apart from starting a zoological section in the gardens in 1870.
 Ridley explored the regions around including Penang and Malacca.
 In 1894 his post was abolished as the expenditure was found to exceed the revenues obtained.
 Ridley returned briefly to England but the removal of the post was however objected to by William Turner Thiselton-Dyer and Ridley went back to Selangor to advise on forest reservation.

 Ridley spent many years promoting rubber as a commercial product, which he was known for being passionate; therefore, he was nicknamed "Mad Ridley".
-In 1895, he discovered a means of tapping which did not seriously damage the rubber trees.
+In 1895, after refining and promoting an improved herring-bone rubber-tapping method that enabled latex to be harvested without seriously damaging the trees.
 Ridley was also largely responsible for establishing the rubber industry on the Malay Peninsula, where he resided for twenty years.
 The area under Pará rubber slowly increased after 1898 when a Chinese landowner, Tan Chay Yan, grew 40 acres successfully, leading to more people taking to rubber cultivation.

 Ridley was also working on the botany of the region, collecting widely.
 He then returned to England in 1911 and stayed at Kew to work on a botanical treatise of the region.
 This five-volume Flora was published from 1922 to 1925.
 In 1930, he published a seminal and comprehensive work on plant dispersal.
 This work was the culmination of his own observations over several years, and a review of widely scattered literature on the subject.
 On his 100th birthday in 1955 he received a visit from the High Commissioner of the soon-to-be independent Malaya.